-Sexual Violence (which also constitutes sexual harassment under this Policy) is defined to include sexual assault/rape, sexual assault/fondling, incest, statutory rape, sexual exploitation, intimate partner violence (composed of dating violence and domestic violence), and stalking.
+Sexual Violence is defined to include sexual assault/rape, sexual assault/fondling, incest, statutory rape, intimate partner violence (composed of dating violence and domestic violence), and stalking.

-1. Sexual Assault/Rape (non-consensual sexual penetration): The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the Complainant.
-Attempts to assault or commit sexual assault are also included; however, statutory rape and incest are excluded.
+- Sexual Assault/Rape (non-consensual sexual penetration) The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the Complainant.
+Attempts to assault or commit sexual assault are also included; however, statutory rape and incest are excluded. - 2.
+Sexual Assault/Fondling (non-consensual sexual contact) The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the Complainant, including instances where the Complainant is incapable of giving consent - 3.
+Incest

-2. Sexual Assault/Fondling (non-consensual sexual contact): The touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the Complainant, including instances where the Complainant is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental capacity.
-For purposes of this definition, "private body parts" include an individual's genitalia, breasts, groin, or buttocks.
+Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-3. Incest: Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
+4. Statutory Rape

-4. Statutory Rape: Sexual intercourse with a person who is under the statutory age of consent.
+Sexual intercourse with a person who is under the statutory age of consent.
 The age of consent is determined by the applicable age of consent for the jurisdiction where the alleged sexual intercourse occurred.
 In Alabama, the age of consent is 16 years old.